-Awkward layouts like this can be transformed to allow much more room by using a kitchen island as the central or only work top space.
-Along the walls, integrate cabinets, ovens and microwaves, creating a flat surface.
+Awkward layouts like this can be transformed to allow much more room by using a kitchen island as the central or only worktop space.
+Along the walls, integrate cabinets, ovens and microwaves, to create a flat surface.
 This will leave greater floor space for a practical island.

 Incorporate a small seating area for casual meals, a stove and sink, and ensure that the island you choose includes plenty of space for storage, maybe even a small fridge or freezer.